 Safeguarding and Child Protection Policy

-At Willington Primary School we have a Keeping Children Safe in School policy.
-Our policy is written with due regard to the Department of Education statutory guidance – Keeping_children_safe_in_education_2023
+At Willington Primary School we have various safeguarding policies which are written with due regard to the Department of Education statutory guidance Keeping Children Safe in Education.

 The Designated Safeguarding Lead (DSL) for Safeguarding and Child Protection at Willington Primary School is Mrs Harker (Headteacher).